stackosofficial/skynet_accesspoint_example/README.md

 {
   "userAuthPayload": { ... },
   "nftId": "YourNFTId",
-  "prompt": "Create a new pod with config X"
+  "prompt": "Create a new pod with Stable Diffusion XL and 24GB GPU" }
-}
 ```
+Example prompts:
+- "Please create a new pod with Stable Diffusion XL and 24GB GPU"
+- "Please stop the pod with ID 12345"
+- "Please start the pod with ID 12345"
+- "Please delete the pod with ID 12345"

 ### 3. Claude (AI Text)
 **POST** `https://claudeservice-n694.stackos.io/claude-3-5-sonnet-20241022/natural-request`